 Medical Identity TheftThe World Health Organization said this is “the information crime that can kill you.”
 (Read the full publication here (PDF).)
 It’s not just the most dangerous form of identity theft, it’s also one of the hardest to fix.
 There are very specific areas you will want to look into when you are a victim of medical identity theft, and they are in general vastly different from dealing with any other type of identity theft.

 (As a side-note, there is a lot of misinformation concerning the the Medical Information Bureau (MIB) when it comes to medical identity theft.
 Keep in mind that, despite the name of the organization, MIB Group has almost nothing to do with medical identity theft – although if you are a victim of insurance identity theft you may want to consider checking your free MIB report.)

 Criminal Identity TheftCriminal Identity Theft is just as difficult as medical identity theft in terms of resolving the problem.
 Like medical identity theft, criminal identity theft has a way of coming back to haunt you, even after you think you have the problem taken resolved.
 The easiest way to find out if this has happened to you is to get caught speeding.
 The officer who stops you will run your license and registration.
 If there are warrants out for your arrest, s/he will give you a pretty set of matching silver bracelets, and free public transportation.

-For an example, watch this video from CBS4 in Jacksonville, FL.
+For an example, check out this story from Jacksonville, FL.